cockroachdb/docs/v2.1/learn-cockroachdb-sql.md

 {% endunless %}

 {{site.data.alerts.callout_info}}
 CockroachDB aims to provide standard SQL with extensions, but some standard SQL functionality is not yet available.
-See our [SQL Feature Support]{% if site.managed %}(../../{{ page.version.version }}/sql-feature-support.html){% else %}(sql-feature-support.html){% endif %} page for more details.
+See our [SQL Feature Support](sql-feature-support.html) page for more details.
 {{site.data.alerts.end}}

 {% if site.managed %}